paradisebunny/daffodil/classes.md

 nav_order: 3
 ---
 # The Strong
-A seasoned warrior apt at fighting with any tool.
+Seasoned combatants apt at fighting with any tool.

 **_Hit Dice_**: 1d8 per level
 **_Saving Throw_**: 15, +1 vs all except spells